Addressing for your Incoming Packages

 907-555-1457

 • Absolutely do not put apartment numbers in a place proviced by Amazon.
 Be sure to put it all on the same line!
-If you do, while it may show up on the label, it does not show up on the lists they send me.
+If you do, while it may show up on the label, but does not show up on the lists they send me.
+And where do you then put your post office box number?

 • Jane Smith